Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Neurological exams that may involve using lights and reflex hammers to assess your nervous system

 • Cognitive rehabilitation therapy (CRT): CRT encompasses a group of therapies that strive to restore cognitive (attention, memory, speech, etc.) balance after a brain injury.
 CRT includes therapies such as neurofeedback and attention processing training (APT).
+Research indicates CRT can teach patients long-term skills that help restore their cognitive abilities.

 Here are two PCS patients who have leveraged Aviv’s comprehensive treatment program.
 Both received access to our multidisciplinary team of healthcare specialists and in-depth assessments:

-Learn More about the Aviv Medical Program
+Learn More about the Aviv Medical Program for PCS Treatment

 What Happens to the Brain When You Have a TBI?